NASA Ames Space Settlement Contest

 - A NASA certificate will be sent via the post office to all participants unless plagiarism is detected.

-- The best submission, regardless of category, wins the grand prize, consisting of the space colony submission being placed on the NASA Ames World Wide Web site.
+- The best submission, regardless of category, wins the grand prize, consisting of the space settlement submission being placed on the NASA Ames World Wide Web site.

 Every year, hundreds of contestants attend, along with their parents, teachers, siblings and friends.